sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

 example above I assumed that it was okay to measure age in years.
-But if you are a developmental psychologist, that is way too crude, and so you often measure age in *years and months* (if a child is 2 years and 11 months thit is usually written as “2;11”).
+But if you are a developmental psychologist, that is way too crude, and so you often measure age in *years and months* (if a child is 2 years and 11 months this is usually written as “2;11”).
 If you are interested in newborns you might want to measure age in *days since birth*, maybe even *hours since birth*.
 In other words, the way in which you specify the allowable measurement values is important.